james-stoup/org-mode-better-defaults/README.md

 Once you do this you should be returned to your original buffer where you can see that the TODO named `Get current stock levels from Bob` looks a lot different now.
 The state has changed from `TODO` to `IN-PROGRESS`, there is a timestamp denoting the state change, and now your note appeared too.
 Let's add some more details by navigating to the end of this TODO and hit return twice.
 On this new line we can add more notes.
 So enter our latest note `Emailed Bob and requested more info.` which describes the work we are doing.
 For the sake of this example we are going to assume you then opened up your company's email client and sent Bob an email asking for the specific data you needed for your report.

 So far so good.
 We are making progress!
 Alas for us we get an auto generated email from Bob alerting us to the fact that Bob is out for the rest of the day due to a medical procedure.
 Since he won't return until tomorrow, we can't do anything else on this front.
 That shouldn't be a big problem though, since it is only Monday, he will be back on Tuesday, and the report is due Thursday, we still have time.
 Before we move on to another TODO item, we should really mark this to indicate what happened.
 To do that put your cursor back on the `IN-PROGRESS` line and hit `C-c C-t` to bring up the state change buffer.
 Now we are going to hit `b` to set it to blocked.
 Once again a we are going to add a note to describe this state change.
 So add the text `Bob is out of the office until tomorrow` and then hit `C-c C-c` to save it.
 Now our task is set to `BLOCKED` and we have a nice note describing why.

+If you click in the Org Agenda pane on the right and then press `r` it will refresh your view.
+Doing so will now show that your first TODO is blocked while the others remain in their default state.
 Since we can't do anything more here, let's move on to our next TODO item.

-<a id="org1cca52e"></a>
+<a id="org983779b"></a>

 ## Start Working on TODO #2